linuxserver/docker-radarr/README.md

 Add one of the tags,  if required,  to the linuxserver/radarr line of the run/create command in the following format, linuxserver/radarr:develop

+The develop branch and master branch can from time to time be the same version.

+HOWEVER , USE THE DEVELOP BRANCH AT YOUR OWN PERIL !!!!!!!!!

 #### Tags

 + **develop**